zahiruldu/global.hackathon/Teams/Croders/ABOUT.md

 - Node.js, Nginx
 - Scripting languages in general

-We love to *create new and innovative stuff*!
+We love to *create new an innovative stuff*!